How to Play Poker: A Beginner’s Guide to Poker Rules

 Poker Hands

 There are a lot of poker game rules you need to learn to get started, but it’s also important to have a proper understanding of poker hands.
-We don’t want to overload you in this poker guide, but if you’re ready, you can find out more in our poker card guide .
+We don’t want to overload you in this poker guide, but if you’re ready, you can find out more in our poker cheat sheet guide.

 Tournaments vs Cash Games

 Poker is split into two categories: cash games and tournaments.
-When you’re just discovering how to play poker, tournaments are the safer option.
-Later, you can add cash games to your repertoire.
+If you’re just learning to play poker, tournaments can be a safer option.
+As you gain experience, later, you can explore cash games.

 Tournaments